-Find out what you can do, who can help and about how to cope with a diagnosis of oesophageal cancer.
+Coping with cancer can be difficult.
+Help and support are available.
+There are things you can do, people to help and ways to cope with a diagnosis of oesophageal cancer.

 You might have a number of different feelings when you're told you have cancer.
 You may feel shocked and upset.
 You might also feel: